 Can Your Chatbot Pass These 7 Tests?

 Messaging and voice-based conversational interfaces can provide enormous value to businesses by creating engaging user experiences that will reach wider audiences, increase loyalty and drive revenue.
-But to get the most from your investment in conversational business, it’s important to understand which interactions will deliver the greatest value.
+But to get the most from your investment in conversational AI, it’s important to understand which interactions will deliver the greatest value.

 The most impactful applications are those that engage large audiences through intuitive, personalized interactions, and that automate business processes to achieve greater operational efficiency.
 To facilitate your work toward that goal, here are seven stress tests to guide your chatbot development.
 If you can craft an experience that passes all seven of these stress tests, your company will be well-positioned for chatbot success.